 In the 1950s, researchers started watching babies.
 Specifically, they watched what happened when a mother left the room and came back.
 It was called the strange situation test, and it revealed something that shapes your love life to this day.[1]

-Psychiatrist Amir Levine and psychologist Rachel Heller describe three attachment styles that emerged from this research.
+Psychiatrist Amir Levine and psychologist Rachel Heller describe the attachment styles that emerged from this research.
 Each one shows up in how you handle closeness, conflict, and vulnerability as an adult.

 What the Babies Did